-- 9.1 NLHC agrees to facilitate, as required, communications between Canada and the Project proponent for Communications Activities. - 9.2 NLHC agrees to provide annual letters to households in Projects which benefited from the Canada Community Housing Initiative funding, or such other communication as may be appropriate (e.g. signage, plaques) where mutually agreed-to by the Parties, always recognizing CMHC and provincial and municipal's contribution in accordance with 2.4 of this Schedule E. Mutual agreement may not be unreasonably withheld.
+- 9.1 Nunavut agrees to facilitate, as required, communications between Canada and the Project proponent for Communications Activities. - 9.2 NHC agrees to provide annual letters or other communication satisfactory to CMHC to households in Projects which benefited from the Canada Community Housing Initiative funding, recognizing CMHC and provincial and municipal's contribution in accordance with 2.4 of this Schedule E.